 Section 012012A: Friday, January 20, 2012, 9:30 - 5:00pm

 In this class students will get the chance to learn a lot of new skills all packed into one small project.
-The small walnut or mahogany box we will be making will feature dovetails, veneer work, an inlayed banding on the top and setting hinges.
+This elegant box features dovetails, working with veneer , an inlayed banding on the top and accurately setting hinges.
 This is a great chance to learn a unique (and quick!) way of cutting dovetails- 1/2 on the tablesaw and 1/2 by hand.
 They come out great every time.
 Maybe you have been wanting to learn some veneering techniques and a little about inlaying a decorative banding or stringing detail- Here is your chance.
-Imagine a top of tiger maple, birdseye maple or crotch walnut!
-Don’t miss this opportunity to add to your woodworking skills while making an attractive and useful little storage box.
+Imagine a top of tiger maple, walnut burl or crotch walnut!
+Don’t miss this opportunity to add to your woodworking skills while making an attractive and elegant box which be a hit to anyone who might be lucky enough to receive it!.
 Sign up today - space is limited.
 Tuition: $445.00 plus materials ($77.00)

 general tool list (will open in a new window

 This exciting new class features a small Federal or Hepplewhite style side table with a whole lot of challenges and a boatload of new skills to be learned.
-The focus of this class will be efficiency – in joinery, in ornamentation and in design.
+The focus of this class will be efficiency– in joinery, in ornamentation and in design.
 Efficiency in joinery means doing as much joinery as possible all at once and making joints that fit right off the machines.
 This project also features many techniques that may be new to a number of you.
-Working with veneer for the drawer front, dovetailing and cockbeading a drawer and adding cuff inlay and stringing to the legs, all turn a basically simple table into an heirloom piece you can be proud of.
-We will also be making some of the tools you will need to do the inlay work.
-This is a simple traditional Federal table which will fit with just about any home décor (and is small enough, 23” wide X about 17” inches deep, or you can opt to do a small square table, 17” X 17”) to fit just about anywhere.
-Sign up soon – these are some skills you will be able to use over and over.
+Working with veneer for the drawer front , dovetailing and cockbeading a drawer, and adding cuff inlay and stringing to the legs all turn a basically simple table into an heirloom piece you can be proud of.
+This is a simple traditional Federal table which will fit with just about any home décor and is small enough –23” wide X about 17” inches deep,-to fit just about anywhere.
+Sign up soon– these are some skills you will be able to use over and over.
 There will be certain handwork that you may be required to complete outside of class.
 Please make sure you are willing to do that before signing up.
 This is going to be a fun class!

 general tool list (will open in a new window)